biji/simplenetspeed/README.md

 ```$ make reinstall```

-You can manage the extension using extensions app or [website](https://extensions.gnome.org/local) or Using Gnome tweaks tool's extension tab
+You can manage the extension using extensions app or [website](https://extensions.gnome.org/local)